How does a post hole digger work

 When using a post hole digger, the user begins by holding the handle and positioning the blades at the desired starting point for the hole.
 By applying downward pressure and twisting motion, the blades are driven into the ground.
 As the blades enter the soil, they cut through the dirt and loosen it, making it easier to continue digging.

-See also How to use a one man post hole digger
+See also How to use a post hole digger in clay

 The user can then pull the post hole digger out of the ground and repeat the process to dig deeper.
 By repeating this action multiple times, the user can create a hole of the desired depth for their post.
 The size of the hole can be adjusted by spacing the blades closer together or further apart, depending on the specific requirements.